kalemena/ti-dhome-doc/samples/README.md

 Mosquitto state is stored in **bind mounts**: the committed configuration under `etc/mosquitto/` (read-only) and the runtime state under `workspace/mosquitto/`, so the files are directly readable/backupable on the host.
-Node-RED and Victoria Metrics use Docker *named volumes*.
+Node-RED, Caddy and Victoria Metrics use Docker *named volumes*.

 | Service | Storage | Location |
 |---|---|---|